stephanemora/azure-docs.fr-fr/articles/cognitive-services/QnAMaker/Quickstarts/add-question-metadata-portal.md

 |No 1|`How large a knowledge base can I create?`<br><br>`What is the max size of a knowledge base?`<br><br>`How many GB of data can a knowledge base hold?` |`The size of the knowledge base depends on the SKU of Azure search you choose when creating the QnA Maker service.
 Read [here](https://docs.microsoft.com/azure/cognitive-services/qnamaker/tutorials/choosing-capacity-qnamaker-deployment) for more details.`|`service=qna_maker`<br>`link_in_answer=true`|
 |No 2|`How many knowledge bases can I have for my QnA Maker service?`<br><br>`I selected a Azure Cognitive Search tier that holds 15 knowledge bases, but I can only create 14 - what is going on?`<br><br>`What is the connection between the number of knowledge bases in my QnA Maker service and the Azure Cognitive Search service size?` |`Each knowledge base uses 1 index, and all the knowledge bases share a test index.
 You can have N-1 knowledge bases where N is the number of indexes your Azure Cognitive Search tier supports.`|`service=search`<br>`link_in_answer=false`|

-Une fois les métadonnées ajoutées à un jeu QnA, l’application cliente peut :
+Une fois les métadonnées ajoutées à une paire de Q/R, l’application cliente peut :

 * Demander les réponses qui correspondent uniquement à certaines métadonnées
 * Recevoir toutes les réponses, mais les traiter ensuite en fonction des métadonnées de chaque réponse